Skip to content

 For example, if you’re bidding on a bathroom remodel, some of your material costs will include:

-• Bathroom fixtures (like a sink, toilet, tub, or shower)
+• Standard bathroom fixtures (sink, toilet, tub, or shower)

 • Cabinets